 This tip is useful for fixing problems like when your Firestick is frozen.
 Once it has had a chance to fully load and arrives at the main user interface, check to see if the remote works.

-If restarting the Firestick didn’t work, you can give a remote restart a shot too.
-The way to do this is to remove the remote’s batteries for about 10 seconds, then put them back in.
+If restarting the Firestick didn’t work, you can also give a remote restart a shot.
+The way to do this is to remove the remote’s batteries for about 10 seconds and then put them back in.

-At this point, you will want to hold down the Back and Home buttons together for about 10 seconds, then release them when the light starts to quickly flash.
+At this point, you will want to hold down the Back and Home buttons together for about 10 seconds, then release them when the light starts to flash quickly.

 Give the remote a few seconds to connect to the Firestick device.
 You will see it indicated by a steady LED light.